Welder Resume Guide: Florida Edition (2026)

 Entry-Level Welder

 AWS Certified Welder with D1.1 structural steel qualifications in SMAW and FCAW (3G/4G positions).
-Trade school graduate with 1,600 hours of production welding experience in steel fabrication environment.
+Trade school graduate with 1,600 hours of production welding experience in Florida fabrication environment.
 Proficient in blueprint reading, fitting, and material preparation.
-OSHA 10 certified with strong commitment to weld quality and safety.
-Seeking fabricator position to develop advanced certifications and progress toward lead welder role.
+OSHA 10 certified with TWIC card.
+Seeking fabricator or shipyard position in Jacksonville, Tampa, or Pensacola to develop advanced certifications and progress toward lead welder role.

 Mid-Career Certified Welder

-Multi-process Certified Welder with 7 years of experience in structural steel, pressure vessel, and stainless steel fabrication.
-AWS D1.1 certified in SMAW, GMAW, GTAW, and FCAW across all positions.
-ASME Section IX qualified for pressure piping and vessels.
+Multi-process Certified Welder with 7 years of experience in Florida shipbuilding, structural steel, and marine fabrication.
+AWS D1.1 and D1.6 certified in SMAW, GMAW, GTAW, and FCAW across all positions.
+NAVSEA qualified for naval vessel welding.
 Demonstrated 99%+ radiographic acceptance rate on critical weldments.
-Seeking position with fabrication shop or contractor offering advancement opportunities and diverse project work.
+Seeking position with shipyard or marine fabrication contractor offering advancement opportunities and diverse project work.

 Senior Lead Welder

-Lead Welder and Welding Supervisor with 15+ years directing complex fabrication and field welding operations.
-AWS Certified Welding Inspector (CWI) with additional certifications in API 1104 pipeline and AWS D17.1 aerospace welding.
-Managed crews of up to 15 welders on projects exceeding $20M, consistently achieving industry-leading quality metrics.
+Lead Welder and Welding Supervisor with 15+ years directing complex shipyard and marine fabrication operations throughout Florida.
+AWS Certified Welding Inspector (CWI) with extensive NAVSEA and AWS D1.6 certifications.
+Managed crews of up to 15 welders on projects exceeding $25M, consistently achieving industry-leading quality metrics.
 Expert in procedure development, welder training, and production optimization.
-Seeking Welding Foreman or Quality Supervisor role.
+Seeking Welding Foreman or Quality Supervisor role with major Florida shipyard.

 Education & Certifications